-Full Time Leaders: Adults who remain in camp for the entire week of camp; this does include shared week leaders (rotating).
+Full Time Leaders: Adults who remain in camp for the entire week of camp; this does include one full week comprised of two or more rotating leaders.
+Ex.
+Leader A arrives with the unit on Sunday and stays to Tuesday 10am, while Leader B arrives Tuesday at 10am and completes the week.

 Additional Leaders: Adults whose attendance is 'above and beyond' the required/recommended ratio of adults attending camp with their unit.